 Best Rated Seats for Comfort and Quality

-The most impressive option for comfort and quality is the Nuna Pipa (above left), with a 9.
-Other standouts include the Chicco Fit2 and the Peg Perego Primo Viaggio 4-35 with 8s.
+The most impressive option for comfort and quality is the Nuna Pipa (above left).
+Other standouts include the Chicco Fit2 and the Peg Perego Primo Viaggio 4-35.
 These products have thicker padding, softer fabric, and a better finish than competitors.

 Best Rated Seats for Weight

 The carrier weights vary between 7.44 lbs for the Graco SnugRide 35 Lite LX and 16.8 lbs for the Doona; the average for the group is 10.5 lbs.
 This vast difference can make the Doona feel like a non-starter for carrying.
-However, this unique car seat doubles as a stroller, so you won't need to carry it if you don't want to.
-While we don't believe that weight is the top consideration for most families, we think it is relevant and can help break a tie.
-The BabyTrend EZ Flex-Loc is only 8.63 lbs, making it a good choice if you need to carry the seat for longer periods or plan to travel with your infant seat.
+However, this unique car seat doubles as a stroller, so you won't need to carry it if you don't want to (unless it is up or down stairs).
+While we don't believe that weight is the top consideration for most families, we think it can be relevant and help break a tie depending on your lifestyle and plans to carry.
+The BabyTrend EZ Flex-Loc is only 8.63 lbs, making it a good choice if you need to carry the seat very far or plan to travel.

-With so many infant car seats available, it's difficult to claim that any one seat will meet the needs of every family.
-Each family has a unique lifestyle with specific requirements and budgets.
-We've tested and ranked the infant car seats in this review to provide the information to make the best buying decision for your goals and budget restrictions.
-With our test results and analysis of the MGA crash test data, we believe you can better narrow your potential options to a few impressive products that can meet your lifestyle's needs and budget.
-We feel there is a seat for every baby in our award winners and top-ranking seats.
-We believe this is the only review you need to find an infant car seat that can make you happy.
+There are so many infant car seats it can be difficult to claim that any particular seat will meet the needs of every family or infant.
+Every family has a unique lifestyle with specific requirements and budgets that can impact the kind of seat they end up buying.
+As a result, we've tested and ranked the infant car seats in this lineup to provide the information you need to make the best buying decision for your goals and budget.
+With our details and analysis of the MGA crash test data, we believe you can narrow your options to a few car seats that can meet your needs and budget.

 BabyGearLab was founded by a Pediatrician Mom with a mission to provide a reliable, independent, source of information to new parents.
 Our experts have tested thousands of baby and kids products to share key performance, health, and safety findings.
 We spend tens of thousands of dollars crash testing car seats to inform our ratings.
 And, we combine our review work with gobs of expert parenting advice.
 To assure complete independence, we buy all the products we test ourselves.
 No sponsored content.
 No ads.
 Just real, honest, side-by-side testing by people who care.